 Dave has authored more than 140 invited and contributed papers and given over 200 talks at national and international meetings.
 In addition, he has been Chairperson and Proceedings Editor of 15 International Conferences or Workshops: Hot Electrons in Semiconductors, Narrow Gap Semiconductors, HgCdTe Characterization International Workshop, and the International Conference on Frontiers of Characterization and Metrology for Nanoelectronics, a series he initiated to address the measurement needs of the semiconductor industry.
 He is a co-author of the chapter "Optical Properties of Semiconductors" in the McGraw Hill Handbook of Optics (1995, revised in 2009).
 Most recently (2017), he co-edited a comprehensive book titled Metrology and Diagnostics Techniques for Nanoelectronics with Intel VP Zhiyong Ma.

-Prior to joining NIST in 1988, Dr. Seiler served as a Solid State Physics Program Director in the Materials Research Division at the National Science Foundation, spent a year's sabbatical at the MIT Francis Bitter National Magnet Laboratory, and had been a Regents Professor of Physics at the University of North Texas.
-Dr. Seiler was previously Chief of the Engineering Physics Division, served as the Materials Technology Group Leader in the Division, and served as a Program Analyst in the Program Office for the Director of NIST.
+Prior to joining NIST in 1988, Dr. Seiler served as a Solid-State Physics Program Director in the Materials Research Division at the National Science Foundation, spent a year's sabbatical at the MIT Francis Bitter National Magnet Laboratory, and had been a Regents Professor of Physics at the University of North Texas.